Microsoft Defender for Identity

 📘

-Note on storing secrets with special characters: Use the Azure Cloud Shell Python approach to avoid special characters being misread by bash:
+To store secrets with special characters, use the Azure Cloud Shell Python approach to avoid bash misreading them:

 python3 -c "